 “ECAR” means East Central Area Reliability Council, or any successor thereto with the same or similar responsibilities.

-“EDP” means, for the Facility, the electricity delivery point located at ___________________.
+“EDP” means, for the Facility, the electricity delivery point as set forth in the Interconnection Agreement.

 “Electric Hourly Quantity” means, 36 MWs per Hour.